1. Overview

 a. no application is required.
 HAP recipients are automatically selected based on ATAR results (or equivalent);

 c.
-HAPs are awarded by the Vice President (Domestic and International Recruitment based on the number of HAP places that have been approved by the President and Managing Director (President)).
+HAPs are awarded by the Vice President (Domestic and International Development) based on the number of HAP places that have been approved by the President.

 d.
-HAP offers are applicable to enrolment in specified study periods only and cannot be deferred to a subsequent study period under any circumstances.
+HAP offers are applicable to enrolment in specified study periods only and cannot be deferred to a subsequent study period.
+In exceptional circumstances, a request for deferral may be considered and approved at the discretion of the Institution.

 4. Value and benefits

-d.
+b.
 A HAP is transferrable to another undergraduate course of study at the Institution upon approval.
-Applications to transfer must be submitted to the Student Centre and subject to approval by the Group Finance Manager.
+Applications to transfer must be made in accordance with the Change of Course Procedures.

 5. Ongoing eligibility

-c.
+b.
 A student may apply to suspend their HAP under extenuating circumstances e.g. approved leave of absence.
-Approval for suspension is on a case-by-case basis upon application to the Student Centre for approval by the Group Finance Manager.
+Approval for suspension is on a case-by-case basis upon application to the Student Services for approval by the Group Finance Manager.

 6. Termination

 a.
-A HAP will be terminated by the Institution if the recipient:
+A HAP is terminated by the Institution if the recipient:

 i. withdraws from an eligible course or fails to enrol;